bring/developer-site/_posts/2018-07-27-configuring-jenv-the-right-way.md

 `jenv` is a cool tool that helps you switch between different java versions in your development machine.
 But unfortunately, the documentation in `http://www.jenv.be/` is not proper to help you with the setup.
 There's something more you need to do to make it work properly.
 This blog is for the newbies who are trying out `jenv` for the first time or for those who still couldn't get it working properly.

-You could try following the steps mentioned in [jenv website](http://www.jenv.be/), but I bet, you wont get it working, right away!
+You could try following the steps mentioned in [jenv website](http://www.jenv.be/), but I bet, you won't get it working, right away!

 Setup
 ---